Canon T5i vs Nikon D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5i does not offer wifi capability.
+In contrast, the T5i does not provide wifi capability.

 Both the T5i and the D5500 have been discontinued, but can regularly be found used on eBay.
 The T5i was replaced by the Canon T6i, while the D5500 was followed by the Nikon D5600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Nikon D5500 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Nikon D5500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.